betterdoc-org/rails_db_guard/README.md

 ## How it works

-Rails 5 ["added a feature"](https://github.com/rails/rails/pull/22967) that prevents destructive actions on production database.
+Rails 5 [added a feature](https://github.com/rails/rails/pull/22967) that prevents destructive actions on production database.
 New database table `ar_internal_metadata` was added that will store environment name when you run `db:migrate` for the first time.
-Now every time you run destructive rake task Rails will raisei an exception  preventing the data loss.
+Now every time you run destructive rake task Rails will raise an exception preventing the data loss.
 It works by comparing Rails environment with the environment value in the `ar_internal_metadata` table.

 But it will do nothing if you run "destructive" action from your app (console, test, ...).
 This is where RailsDbGuard comes into play.
 It will add a callback whenever database connection is established and raise an exception preventing you from accessing protected environment from other environments (You can access production database only from production Rails environment).